The Importance of Capturing Leads

 This will bring you to your lead capture options:

 Lead Capture Settings allow you to decide how proactive your lead capture form will be.
-You can choose from three options:
+You can choose from the following four options.

 Passively Capture Leads